eriksank/eventemitter4/README.md

         clean up the table, John.

-After triggering a listener registered with `once`, it will fire one time for the event.
-After that it won't fire any longer.
+After triggering a listener registered with `once()`, it will fire one time for the event.
+After that it will not trigger any longer.

 <a name="example3"></a>